lengff123/AI-Screenshot-/README.md

 pip install -r requirements.txt python main.py

+## 🚀 Coming Soon

+We're excited to announce several new features that are currently in development:

+1. **Local LLM Integration with Ollama[https://ollama.com/]**:
+   - Connect to your local Large Language Models using Ollama
+   - Run models like Llama 3.1, Phi 3, Mistral, and Gemma 2 locally
+   - Enhance privacy and reduce dependency on cloud-based AI services
+   - Customize and create your own models

+2. **Advanced Text Processing**:
+   - Improved OCR capabilities for more accurate text extraction from images
+   - Enhanced text analysis and summarization features

+3. **Intelligent Clipboard Processing**:
+   - Automatically detect and process clipboard content
+   - Smart suggestions and actions based on the type of copied content

+Stay tuned for these exciting updates that will make AI Screenshot Tool even more powerful and versatile!

 ## 📘 Documentation

 For more detailed information about using AI Screenshot Tool, please refer to our [Wiki](https://github.com/yourusername/ai-screenshot-tool/wiki).